Sam1512-tech/VividVault/README.md

 This approach ensures a dynamic and category-dependent experience when managing your favorite images.

-Feel free to explore, enjoy the art, and have a great experience with Artify!
+Feel free to explore, enjoy the art, and have a great experience with VividVault!